Creating and applying live templates (Code Snippets)

 The basics and usage of live templates are also not discussed here.
-You can find all the necessary information about the types, abbreviations, variables and storage of the live templates in the section Live Templates.
+You can find all the necessary information about the types, abbreviations, variables and storage of the live templates in the section Live templates.

-Make sure that you are working with RubyMine version 8.0 or higher.
+Make sure that you are working with RubyMine version 8.0 or later.
 If you still do not have RubyMine, download it from this page.
 To install RubyMine, follow the instructions, depending on your platform.

 Creating a live template of your own